barleybobs/homeassistant-ecowater-softener/README.md

 - Grammar fixes - by @heytcass

 Version 3.3.1
-- New "last update" sensor: It retrieves the data and time the integration connects to the Ecowater server.
 - Some minor changes.
 OUT OF SALT ON ... now gives the data d/m/Y instead Y/m/d when date format at setup is dd/mm/yyyy
 - Update Readme file to show the current version and changelog.